gvwilson/buildtogether.tech/src/design/index.md

-More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.  [%f comprehension-curves %] compares a [%i "code comprehension" "novice!code comprehension" %]novice[%/i%]'s comprehension curve with an [%i "expert!code comprehension" %]expert[%/i%]'s.
+More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.  [%f comprehension-curves %] compares a novice[%i "code comprehension" "novice!code comprehension" %]'s comprehension curve with an expert[%i "expert!code comprehension" %]'s.
 Experts don't just understand more at all levels of abstraction; their *preferred* level has also shifted so that
 \\(\sqrt{x^2 | y^2}\\) is actually more readable than the medieval expression "the side of the square whose area is the sum of the areas of the two squares whose